 This question is used to discover your customers’ various use-cases as well as find out how they perceive your value.
-This is highly helpful to guide product on which features to prioritize, improve your marketing message, or help you sell to your customer by understanding their intentions.
+This is highly helpful to guide products on which features to prioritize, improve your marketing message, or help you sell to your customer by understanding their intentions.

 One of the biggest problems that we come across is that anyone can use our platform.
-By that, I mean that marketers, product managers, founders, customer success and anybody else like a regular blogger can benefit from a customer feedback survey tool.
+By that, we mean that marketers, product managers, founders, customer success, and anybody else like a regular blogger can benefit from a customer feedback survey tool.
 This might sound like a good problem to have, but in reality, it’s extremely difficult for us to come up with the correct marketing strategy to push out.

 By asking this question, we’re able to narrow down what people are actually using our product for.
 For instance, we might be able to find out that most of our users use us for our NPS survey.
 Now we know that NPS is a market we should go after and that we might want to create a mini-course on NPS or write more blog posts related to Net Promoter Score.